jovialcore/job-test-nodejs/Readme.md

 #STEPS

-#Have nodejs and configure redis-cli for your environment
+#Make sure you have nodejs and already configured redis-cli for your environment

-#install express, redis modules from your npm terminal
+#install express redis and modules from your npm terminal
 -
 -Open another npm terminal and run "node events" first -Run node main